Wilhelm Blaschke: Biography

-Education and career
+Early life and career

-Blaschke was the son of mathematician Josef Blaschke, who taught geometry at the Landes Oberrealschule in Graz.
+Blaschke was the son of mathematician Josef Blaschke (1852–1917), who taught geometry at the Landes Oberrealschule in Graz, and Maria Blaschke (1864–1945), née Edle von Mor zu Sunnegg und Morberg.

 After studying for two years at the Technische Hochschule in Graz, he went to the University of Vienna, and completed a doctorate in 1908 under the supervision of Wilhelm Wirtinger.
 His dissertation was Über eine besondere Art von Kurven vierter Klasse.